 When we visited Fermilab last year, however, the excitement of discovery had given way to an uncertain, black-hole-ish mood.
 The 29-year-old machine was still going strong, collecting data that scientists at Fermilab would pour over for years.
 But this giant gadget was also on death watch, the victim not just of obsolescence by its more powerful European successor, but of sharp budget cuts from Washington.
 Scientists lobbied for a reprieve, much as they had tried to do before Congress cancelled America’s next giant particle accelerator, the Superconducting Supercollider, in 1993.
 The Tevatron was, after all, an American masterpiece, one that helped make cancer-screening MRIs possible, created thousands of jobs, and trained engineers and scientists to build future machines like the LHC.
 Because it had provided 900 PhD students with research, one scientist estimated that the Tevatron itself had generated billions in economic growth.
 The machine, they argued, had three years of life left in it.

 From some angles, there was nothing unusual about the demise of the Tevatron: science proceeds by iteration, improvement and progress, and ever since the days of giant telescopes, bold, costly experiments have collided head-on with economic constraints.
 But from some other angles, amidst a general austerity for basic science research in America and around the world, the amazing machine looked like a science-fiction relic from another age.
 Physics continues to explore, and even if the Higgs has been spotted, there’s a lot left to learn.
 But where’s that search going to happen?
 Does it matter?
 Ask the scientists at the lab on the old American frontier.
-And after watching our video, let us know what you think below.

 - Motherboard TV: Inside the Large Hadron Collider